 For more on saltwater, read my article on saltwater pool costs.

 Building Additions to Your Inground Pool

 The best part of building an inground pool is envisioning all of the great additions you can put on.
-Most homeowners imagine a beautiful rock waterfall, with a slide built-in, and bright blue lights illuminating the pool in the night.
+Most homeowners imagine a beautiful rock waterfall with a slide built in and bright blue lights illuminating the pool at night.